1newstar/OracleScripts/Docs/sources/QAProcesses.rst

 - Any 'urgent' changes will be fully supported by the appropriate developer, on site at the time the code is to be deployed in case of errors/problems.
 The DBA shall not be left to deal with code problems.

+- Dates must be stored in DATE or TIMESTAMP columns.
+Passing dates (and times) to a script, or procedure for use in tables etc, must be done correctly.
+Strings are not acceptable, unless wrapped in a TO_DATE() or TO_TIMESTAMP() accordingly.